top of page

 Quick Answer

-The best colors for engagement photos are neutral, soft, and natural tones that don’t pull attention away from your faces.
+The best colors for engagement photos are neutral, soft, and natural tones that keep the attention on your faces and your connection.

-Colors like cream, beige, soft blues, earth tones, and muted greens photograph beautifully.
+Think: cream, beige, tan, soft blues, muted greens, warm earth tones, and dusty shades.

 Why Color Choice Matters More Than You Think